 Old-age pension: Pensions calculations are based on average earnings or the amount of the insured's accumulated capital.

-Noncontributory old-age pension: The monthly pension is B\$436.76.
+Noncontributory old-age pension: B\$436.76 a month is paid.
 If annual income is less than B\$4,000, the minimum monthly pension is B\$449.22.

 Permanent Disability Benefits